untitaker/mastodon-list-bot/README.md

 List clauses can not be composed, so creating a list of mutuals who haven't posted in a week is not possible right now.

+## Future plans

+I want to keep experimenting with this on my own account for now, but am looking for ways to expose this as some kind of service to other users.

+However, this program hammers the API a lot.
+At a minimum, there would have to be a way to throttle updates, which currently doesn't exist, and ideally both on a per-user and a per-instance basis.

 ## License

 MIT